 Managing a blog alongside your client work is challenging, and having an editorial calendar helps you optimize your content creation and promotion process.

-On my Editorial Calendar board, each list marks a phase in the writing and publishing process, so I can see, at a glance, how many posts there are in any given stage.
+On my Editorial Calendar board, each list marks a phase in the writing and publishing process, so I can see, once again at a glance, just how many posts there are in any given stage.

-The colored labels stand for different content types or statuses (I’m pretty flexible with labels): orange for guest posts, red for videos, blue for posts that need visuals, and yellow for ideas and drafts that have an outline.
+The colored labels stand for different content types or statuses (and I’m pretty flexible with labels): it goes, orange for guest posts, red for videos, blue for posts that need visuals, and yellow for ideas and drafts that have an outline.

 At the very end is a list containing my checklist templates and links to Standard Operating Procedure documents.

+And there’s a process to my writing, just as there is to my organization.
 Every blog post of mine starts as a draft in Google Docs, which I then attach to a card of the same title.
+This way, both processes sync perfectly!
 I copy the template checklists to the new card and add labels (if applicable).
 From then on, it’s easy to access each draft and track its progress through the stages.

 Here’s a card of a blog post in progress: